Facial Emotion Lab

-Prof. Dr. Guoying Zhao is supervising my Ph.D. in Technology at CMVS in University of Oulu, Finland.
-This thesis focuses on analysis and recognition of 4-dimensional microexpressions using advanced tools from deep learning.
+Prof. Dr. Guoying Zhao has supervised my Ph.D. in Technology at CMVS in University of Oulu, Finland.
+This thesis focused on analysis and recognition of 4-dimensional microexpressions using advanced deep learning.

 Prof. Dr. Tareq Y. Al-Naffouri supervised my M.S. thesis in Electrical Engineering at KFUPM, Dhahran, Saudi Arabia.
 The thesis was related to compressive sensing based collaborative patch-based image denoising algorithms.

 Prof. Dr. Mahmood Ashraf Khan supervised my B.S. final year project (FYP) at CUI, Islamabad, Pakistan.
 The project was about design and development of a real-time vehicle tracking system via GPS and GSM.

 To further help combat the corona virus (COVID-19), this project can be used for real-time face mask detection using webcam with an impressive accuracy.
 For convenience, the source codes are shared both in MATLAB and Python in my GitHub repo.